What is botulinum toxin for facial wrinkles?

 When you have botulinum toxin injected, your doctor may first rub an anesthetic cream on the area to numb it.
 Then he or she will inject the medicine into specific facial muscles.
 This only takes a few minutes, and can be done right in the doctor’s office.
 Ask your doctor what activities should be avoided immediately after your treatment.

 Within the first week of your treatment, you should notice your muscles begin to relax and fewer facial lines and wrinkles.
-This effect wears off in about 3–6 months.
+This effect wears off in about 3 to 6 months.

 Crows’ feet after botulinum toxin injection